shukriadams/arewedown/README.md

 - Custom rules can be easily added via Javascript extension scripts.
 - Has a minimal single-page dashboard that will run on almost any browser or low-spec device, ideal for Raspberry Pi's in kiosk mode.

+## Get it

+A docker image is available @ https://hub.docker.com/r/shukriadams/arewedown

 ## Vagrant

 Vagrant will scaffold up a full dev runtime in a VM, and is my preferred way of managing project setup.
 This project was confirmed working on Vagrant 2.2.4 and VirtualBox 6.0.6.